Test in production without watermarks.

 Modern ASP.NET web applications support Razor, and it can be used in favor of traditional ASP.NET markup to generate application view components.

-With Blazor, it is possible for developers to create reusable, interactive client-side web components with C#, HTML and CSS (without needing to incorporate JavaScript).
-Futhermore, as these components are written in C#, developers have the flexibility to move implementation details back and forth between the client and server as source code and libraries as necessary.
+With Blazor, developers can create reusable, interactive client-side web components with C#, HTML, and CSS (without needing to incorporate JavaScript).
+Furthermore, since these components are written in C#, developers have the flexibility to move implementation details back and forth between the client and server as source code and libraries as necessary.

 Blazor fully supports the Razor syntax.
 You can build Blazor apps using Razor's full markup feature set: using loops, conditionals, etc. Consider the following example.